 In the context of User Experience (UX) and User Interface (UI) design or mobile app design, visual storytelling found their natural abode and quickly became integrated with the UI/UX output.
 As the visual narrative is capable to influence the audience subtly and often beyond the conscious limit of perception, modern UI/UX designers utilized this visual design principle to reap a competitive advantage.

 Visual storytelling in the context of UX design is also capable to accompany users in their journey and deliver the optimum user experience.
 Visual stories narrated and incorporated properly into the user experience design can encourage users to take various on-screen actions ranging from subscribing to a newsletter purchasing an item.
 The impact of visual storytelling is best seen as a positive boost to decision-making.

 Visual storytelling in the UI/UX has already come of age and has been extensively used across websites and mobile apps across the niches.
 While most of the times, they have been proven as most effective to drive user engagement and business conversion, there has always been room to improve.
 Considering all the shortcomings and positive aspects, here we are going to explain the key principles of visual storytelling for UI/UX design.

-Ultimately while designing the UI/UX your prime objective is to ensure optimum engagement and garner better response.
-This obviously requires knowing your audience, their leanings, preferences and behaviour patterns.
+Ultimately while designing the UI/UX your prime objective is to ensure optimum engagement and garner a better response.
+This obviously requires knowing your audience, their leanings, preferences and behavior patterns.

-The storytelling must be interactive, simple and easy to understand.
-You need to tell a short and sweet story with the simple and instantly recognisable visual elements.
-An easy, simple and interactive UI/UX with things like app animations can quickly drive engagement.
+The storytelling must be interactive, simple, and easy to understand.
+You need to tell a short and sweet story with the simple and instantly recognizable visual elements.
+An easy, simple, and interactive UI/UX with things like app animations can quickly drive engagement.